 Scott was a part of an offensive turnaround at Troy, inheriting an offense that ranked 66th in rushing offense and 77th in total offense prior to his arrival.
 In just one season, Troy moved to 35th nationally in rushing offense with 182.6 yards per game and 16th in total offense with 452.8 yards per contest.
 In his final season at Troy, the Trojans ranked third in the nation in total offense.

 In each of Scott's first two seasons he coached an All-Sun Belt Conference player in Kenny Cattouse and DuJuan Harris.
-Harris ranked second in the conference in rushing in 2008 with 1,077 yards and is a starting running back with the Green Bay Packers.
+Harris ranked second in the conference in rushing in 2008 with 1,077 yards and plays for the Green Bay Packers.
 In Scott's last season at Troy he coached Shawn Southward, who rushed for 602 yards and 12 touchdowns, to Sun Belt Conference Freshman of the Year honors.

 In his six seasons at Troy and Texas Tech, Scott's teams averaged 34.1 points per game.